 Pursuant to SSAP No. 56, if AVR is required for investments held at book value or fair value in a separate account, it is combined with the general account AVR and accounted for in the general account statements.
 Guidance in SSAP No. 56 shall be followed for recognizing IMR for book value separate accounts.

 Mandatory convertible bonds in scope of SSAP No. 26 are not assigned NAIC designations and are reported at the lower of amortized cost or fair value prior to conversion.
 If sold prior to conversion and reported at amortized cost, the realized gain or loss shall be fully allocated to the IMR.
 If reported at fair value at the time of sale, the realized gain or loss shall be fully allocated to the AVR.

 Allocation to IMR or AVR for RSAT transactions shall follow the designation change guidance in paragraph 9a based on the SVO-assigned NAIC designation for the RSAT.
 Gains or losses from RSAT transactions when the derivative is reported at fair value are not permitted to be recognized in the IMR.
+Realized gains and losses associated with the cash component of the RSAT shall be credited or charged to the IMR or AVR in accordance with the provisions stated within the statement for the specific asset used as the cash component.

 Gains and losses from known liquidity sales offset by a SSAP No. 86 highly effective hedging derivative, captured in paragraph 10g, shall be reported consistently along with the gain or loss of the hedging instrument and reported as a known liquidity loss if the net amount is a loss.

-Market value adjustments shall only be deferred for book-valued separate account and general account products.
-No market value adjustments shall be deferred in the IMR for separate accounts held at fair value.
+MVAs shall only be deferred for book-valued separate account and general account products.
+No MVAs shall be deferred in the IMR for separate accounts held at fair value.

 For fixed income investments with fixed contractual repayment dates and amounts, the term “expected maturity” shall be consistent with the “effective date of maturity” defined in SSAP No. 26 for callable bonds under the yield-to-worst concept.
 This requires amortization to the call or maturity value/date that produces the lowest asset value.
+The annual statement instructions include further guidance on the application of “expected maturity” for specific investments.

 The general account capital and surplus includes surplus reflected in the separate account; therefore, an aggregation of general account and separate account surplus is not necessary.